AhmedAbdElbassset/Fraud_Detection/README.md

 we use dataset consist of The base dataset and its five variants include:
    - 1 million data instances each
    - 32 features

+## Models
+We have implemented and evaluated several machine learning models for fraud detection using the Bank fraud dataset, including:
+- Logistic Regression
+- Random Forest
+- Gradient Boosting
+- Neural Network